pdjr-n2k/TMP106/README.md

 report messages for all connected sensors on their configured instance numbers.

-Select your instance numbers with care: the number used must not be in use by any other temperature sensor on the host NMEA bus and must be in the range 0 through 247.

-You can disable the module by setting its instance number to 0xff.

 Setting the module's default transmission interval
 In most cases the default transmission interval of four seconds will not need to be altered.
 The NMEA 2000 specification dictates an appropriate transmission frequency range for PGN 127501 and it is sensible to respect this constraint.